ADmad/cakephp-i18n/README.md

    For e.g. `$routes->connect('/', ['controller' => 'Foo']);`

-2. When accesing any URL with language prefix    it set's the app's locale based on the prefix.
+2. When accesing any URL with language prefix it sets the app's locale based on the prefix.
 For that it checks the value of `lang` route element in current request's params.
-This route element would be available if the matched route has been connects using the `I18nRoute`.
+This route element would be available if the matched route has been connected using the `I18nRoute`.

-   Using the array provided for the `languages` key it sets the `App.language` config to language prefix through `Configure::write()` and the value of `locale` is for `I18n::setLocale()` call.
+   Using the array provided for the `languages` key it sets the `App.language` config to the language prefix through `Configure::write()` and the value of `locale` is used for the `I18n::setLocale()` call.

 ### DbMessagesLoader

-By default CakePHP using `.po` files to store static string translations.
+By default CakePHP using `.po` files to store the static string translations.
 If for whatever reason you don't want to use `.po` files you can use the `DbMessagesLoader` class to store the translation messaged in database instead.
 Personally I belive having the messages in a table instead of `.po` files make it much easier to make a web interface for managing translations.

-To use this class first create database table using sql file provided in the plugin's `config` folder.
+To use this class first create the database table using sql file provided in the plugin's `config` folder.

 Add code similar to what's shown below in your app's `config/bootstrap.php`: